francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. Modify the previous code and use the event 'ondblclick' to invoke countClicks().
+8. Modify the previous code and use the event 'ondblclick' to invoke the function countClicks().
-2. Change the countClicks in order to count the clicks in a correct way.
+9. Change the function countClicks() in order to count the number of clicks correctly.
 That is, now the result should be 2, 4, 6 etc.

 ### Resoources